nimroddanielmaayan/chrome-extensions/notes.md

 - In order to develop and test extensions, we can use the `development mode` in chrome://extensions

-- It's only neccessary to reload our extension if we changed the `manifest.json` file, or if we want to do a fresh reload for testing purposes
+- It's only necessary to reload our extension if we changed the `manifest.json` file, or if we want to do a fresh reload for testing purposes

 - It's possible to interact with an extension's HTML using the Chrome Dev Tools, just like when interacting with any regular web page.

-- We have 3 main environments\JS scripts when developing a Chrome extension:
+- We have 4 main environments\JS scripts when developing a Chrome extension:

-  - Popup
+  - Extension's Popup
-  - Options page
+  - Extension's Options Page
-  - Service Worker
+  - Background Script ("background service worker")
+  - Content Script\s ("independent island\s")

-- Note: When checking errors, sometimes we need to click "clear all" in order to remove the errors from the console.
+- Note: When checking errors in the extension developer console, sometimes we need to click "clear all" in order to remove the errors from the console.
   Otherwise they will stay there even after they are fixed

 ### Options Page